zkmkarlsruhe/ofxTensorFlow2/example_pix2pix/README.md

 Check this [post](https://www.tensorflow.org/tutorials/generative/pix2pix?hl=en) for more information on the training procedure.

 ### openFrameworks
-In this example we are using the `ThreadedModel` class.
+In this example we are using the a specification of the `ofxTF2::Model`.
 It allows to run the inference of the model asynchronous to the rest of the program.
 This is especially helpful as it's not delaying other tasks such as drawing.
-The `ThreadedModel` uses the following pattern.
+The `ofxTF2::ThreadedModel` uses the following pattern.

 Declare the model as a member of the ofApp in ofApp.h:
 ```C++